Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - An OFX, QFX, QIF or QBO file containing any transactions that you may want to import to ChMeetings.
 This is not required if you do not want to import transactions.

 To set up your accounting in ChMeetings, you must first create your Funds, because you need a starting balance for each fund when creating your Accounts.
-Categories also need to be assigned to a Fund upon creation.
+Categories/Subcategories also need to be assigned to a Fund upon creation.
 Here is the setup order we recommend:

-Add Funds
+Step 1: Add Funds

 ChMeetings comes preconfigured with a General Fund, which you cannot remove.
-You can use this as a catch-all for your transactions or create additional Funds according to your needs.
-Unless you require very detailed reporting, we recommend limiting the number of Funds you create, to reduce complexity.
+You can use this as a catch-all for your transactions or create additional Funds according to your needs.The General Fund can be used for unassigned amounts of money in this case.

 Name your Fund and click Save.

-Add Categories
+Step 2: Add Categories and Subcategories

 ChMeetings comes preconfigured with two default Categories: